tripleaceinnovations/API/README.md

-# Palindrome Application: Go (Golang)
+# A Simple REST API for Palindrome
 A simpe REST API that manages messages and provides details about those messages, specifically whether or not a message is a palindrome.

 Application is written in Go Programming Language